 In November of 2014 for the first time ever, we aired our TV Commercial.
 The jingle has been instrumental in the continued success of the kars4kids car donation program, helping us make a difference in the lives of thousands of youth.

 Despite its humble beginnings, the Kars for Kids jingle has embedded itself deeply into American pop culture.
-Its memorable tune has etched the words ‘1-877 Kars for Kids’ into the minds of millions of radio listeners for almost two decades.
 The iconic jingle has taken a life of its own with countless spoofs and mentions on national prime time TV shows including Saturday Night Live, The Daily Show and The Tonight Show.

 Some love it, some profess to hate it and it’s become an art to rail creatively against it, but one thing is certain: all who hear the Kars for Kids jingle remember it.
 And with all the emotion it evokes, the jingle has been an instrumental tool in enabling the charity behind it to become a venerable force for good nationwide.

 The Post caught up with the Kars4Kids performers in the years following the song’s debut.Read More

 If the `Kars for Kids' song gives you the kreeps, you'll want to read this.Read More

 The song is engineered to be obnoxious.
 And its producers wouldn't have it any other way.Read More

 A Brief History of the Inane Kars 4 Kids Jingle You Can't Get Out of Your HeadRead More